0x80/mono-ts/README.md

 I consider deployment a bit out-of-scope for this demo.

-For deployment to Firebase, you will have to set up and configure an actual project, but it is not required to run this demo since it can use the emulators.
+For deployment to Firebase, you will have to set up and configure an actual project, but it is not required to run this demo since by default it runs on local emulators.
 Additional info about the use of [isolate-package](https://github.com/0x80/isolate-package) (used by fns) and [firestore-tools-with-isolate](https://github.com/0x80/firebase-tools-with-isolate) (used by api) can be found in the instructions for each package.

 ## The "built packages" strategy